dv1/arpc/README.rst

 Likewise, arpc is not a Ruby-only project.
 Currently, implementations for Ruby, C++, and JavaScript exist.
 More are planned (Python, Scala, Java, C#, amongst others).

-An intriguing idea is to use arpc together with [ZeroMQ](http://www.zeromq.org/).
+An intriguing idea is to use arpc together with `ZeroMQ <http://www.zeromq.org/>`_.
 The serialized function call is just a bunch of bytes, which fits perfectly with the ZeroMQ `recv()` and `send()` functions.
 Also, since in arpc, the sender does not wait for the receiving function to finish executing, multicast can be trivially used with arpc, issuing one function call to N receivers.